praj-bellakka/tp/docs/DeveloperGuide.md

 The parser component makes use of the user input String from the `FitNus` class to detect the type of `Command` object called.
 It then returns a `Command` object that represents the type of command called through the input.

-*   determines the type of `Command` object and returns it.
-*   handles input exceptions and returns relevant `FitNusException` command.

-#### How it works

-* ##### Identifying type of method called
+##### Identifying type of method called

   The `Parser` is invoked through the `parseCommandType()` method.
 The input is first split up by identifying a space character.
   If no space character is detected, and the `help` or `exit` method was not called, a `FitNusException` is thrown.
 The first string element is then compared with default list of commands to determine the type of method called using if-else statements.

+#### How it works

 - `parseAddFoodCommand(input, fd, mealTypeString)`